pseudoincorrect/Smart_mask/PCB/README.md

 # Description

 <p  align="justify">
-PCB board designed with Altium Designer for the SMART MASK project.
+PCB board designed with Altium Designer for the FlexySense Mask project.
 All components used are from custom <a href="https://github.com/pseudoincorrect/Altium_Libraries">Altium_Libraries</a>.
 Latest version includes a 4 layers PCB.
 </p>